 Your going to get a kick out of this story ... unless you can't make it past the first sentence.

-How much does that mistake bug you?
-Does it bring out your inner grammar policeman or do you just keep on reading?
+How much does that mistake bother you?
+Does it bring out your inner grammar policeman or do you shrug and keep on reading?

 "This is the first study to show that the personality traits of listeners/readers have an effect on the interpretation of language," said lead researcher, University of Michigan professor of linguistics and psychology Julie Boland, in a news release.
 "In this experiment, we examined the social judgments that readers made about the writers."